 Whether you’re an experienced locum tenens provider or you’re new to the scene, seamless air travel plays a vital role in making sure that your assignment goes as smoothly as possible.
 Locum providers understand that even the slightest hiccup can lead to inconvenient delays and missed assignment start times, and while some security measures might not directly impact you, one important consideration is the REAL ID Act and how it can impact your travel plans.

 Originally passed in 2005 in response to recommendations from the 9/11 Commission, the REAL ID Act has begun implementing new security measures that could affect your travel in recent years.

 Essentially, the updated measures require that airline passengers have a driver’s license or ID card that meets more rigorous security standards.
 Your identification documents must meet these standards in order to be accepted by the TSA.

 Consider making sure you have an up-to-date passport.
 If you don’t currently have one, you should apply for your passport well in advance of your anticipated travel, especially if you’re facing deadlines from a noncompliant state.

 We maintain a comprehensive travel profile for each of our locum tenens providers that includes ID information to ensure compliance with the TSA.
-Your travel profile also contains your preferences and/or needs, as well as your frequent flyer and rewards club memberships.
-Interested in locum tenens with D&Y?
-Speak with a recruiter today!
+Travel profiles also contains preferences and/or needs, as well as all frequent flyer and rewards club memberships.